crysalead-js/dom-layer/README.md

 During updates, the "factory function" (i.e the `render()` function) is executed and returns the new virtual tree to render.
 Then the DOM is patched according to changes.

-The example above is rudimentary but shows how to connect a higher abtraction on this virtual dom implementation.
+The example above is rudimentary but shows how to connect a higher abtraction with `dom-layer`.

 Finally to unmount a virtual tree, the `unmount()` function needs to be called with the mount identifier.
 For example: